 The Basic DBS Check is one of three types of DBS Check (formerly known as a criminal record check).
 Below we discuss the three types of check and explain what to do if you’re an individual looking to get a check done on yourself.

 Basic DBS Check

-The basic DBS Check is the lowest level of DBS Check available and will reveal any unspent convictions the applicant has.
+The Basic DBS Check is the lowest level of DBS Check available and will reveal any unspent convictions and conditional cautions the applicant has.
 It has no eligibility requirements, so anyone aged 16 or over can apply for one.

 Changes to the Basic Check

 At the beginning of 2018 the basic disclosure process changed.
 Previously, all basic disclosures were processed and issued by Disclosure Scotland.
 However, in January 2018 the DBS (Disclosure and Barring Service) took over the processing of basic disclosures for people living or working in England and Wales.

 So, you may be wondering, ‘how can I get a DBS Check as an individual under these changes?’

 Individuals living or working in England or Wales can apply for Basic DBS Checks using uCheck’s simple online platform.
 If you work and live in Scotland, you should still apply to Disclosure Scotland directly via an online application.

 If you’re an employer applying for a Basic Check through an umbrella company, the company will send the application to the correct governing body based on where the applicant will be working.

 In order to be eligible for this check, the position or role you’re applying for has to be listed in The Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 The professions listed in this piece of legislation include those in finance, such as chartered and certified accountants.